gugarosa/rbm_tuning/README.md

-# Enhacing Restricted Boltzmann Machines Reconstructability Through Meta-Heuristic Optimization
+# Enhancing Restricted Boltzmann Machines Reconstructability Through Meta-Heuristic Optimization

-*This repository holds all the necessary code to run the very-same experiments described in the paper "Enhacing Restricted Boltzmann Machines Reconstructability Through Meta-Heuristic Optimization".*
+*This repository holds all the necessary code to run the very-same experiments described in the paper "Enhancing Restricted Boltzmann Machines Reconstructability Through Meta-Heuristic Optimization".*

 ---